 In February 2018, Google announced some very good news for businesses and OEMs with the launch of its Android Enterprise Recommended (AER) program.
-At a stroke, Google established itself as a UL-type validator of OEMs, the program’s aim being to provide a Google-recommended list of devices that meet a set of enterprise-grade requirements for companies to consult.
+The program’s aim being to provide a Google-recommended list of devices that meet a set of enterprise-grade requirements for companies to consult.
 Devices submitted for AER certification are rigorously tested based on Google’s established best practices and requirements.
 Devices must meet the following conditions:

 - Minimum hardware specifications for Android 7.0+ devices

 - Support for bulk deployment of Android devices including zero-touch enrolment

 - Delivery of Android security updates within 90 days of release from Google for at least 3 years (5 years for rugged devices)

 - Availability of unlocked devices, direct from manufacturer or reseller